 There will be seven quizzes in this course, each is worth 2% of your grade (for a total of 14%) of your final grade.
 The format of quizzes will be multiple choice and/or true/false.
 Quizzes will be administered during class using The Respondus Lockdown Browser.
 You must start the quiz when the instructor announces the quiz passcode.
 You must be physically present in class in order to take each quiz.
-There will be no make-up quizzes, except for documented excused absences (e.g., a medical reason with a valid medical excuse); other documented emergencies may or may not be approved pending decision by the instructor.
+There will be no make-up quizzes, except for documented excused absences (e.g., a medical reason with a valid medical excuse).
 If you miss a quiz without an approved excused absence, you will receive a score of zero on that quiz.
 Quizzes will not be cumulative and will cover material from readings, lectures, assignments, and discussions during the week they are assigned.
 Quizzes are closed book, to be completed independently, and no notes are allowed.